Legal status of Hawaii: The Blount Report

 On July 17, 1893, James H. Blount was sent by Grover Cleveland under secret orders shortly after his inauguration, Blount's investigation led him to believe that the U.S. was directly responsible for the overthrow of Queen Liliuokalani.
 He reported back to President Cleveland, who took steps to reinstate the queen based on Blount's information.
 As the president of the Provisional Government of Hawaii flatly refused to reinstate the Queen, Cleveland referred the matter to Congress on December 18, 1893, with a blistering letter condemning what he believed at the time to be the U.S. role in the overthrow.

 The Morgan Report

 On February 26, 1894, after Cleveland's referral of the matter to Congress, a second investigation committee was formed under the leadership of Senator John Tyler Morgan, an expansionist and segregationist.
 Over the course of several months, with extensive testimony under cross examination, they came to the exact opposite conclusion that Blount reached.
 In their conclusions, the U.S. military was completely exonerated, and blame for the Hawaiian Revolution was placed squarely on the shoulders of Queen Liliuokalani.

 United States Commission on Civil Rights report

-Considering the Akaka Bill on May 4, 2006, the USCCR found that the Hawaiian Kingdom "included Native Hawaiians, but also included residents of other races and ethnicities."
+Considering the Akaka Bill on May 4, 2006, the United States Commission on Civil Rights found that the Hawaiian Kingdom "included Native Hawaiians, but also included residents of other races and ethnicities."
 They recommended strongly against the Akaka Bill as "legislation that would discriminate on the basis of race or national origin and further subdivide the American people".